cornell-ece2300/ece2300-docs/docs/ece2300-tinyrv1-isa.md

 </script>

 TinyRV1 requires the JR target address to always be four-byte aligned (i.e., the bottom two bits must be zero).
-An unaligned BNE target address results in undefined behavior.
+An unaligned JR target address results in undefined behavior.

 #### BNE